esyede/rakit/packages/docs/data/hooks.md

 ## Firing an Event

-To fire an event, just notify what event name you want to run:
+Fire an event by name:

 #### Firing an event: